-For the recording that you present to the class, you will develop a case conceptualization and treatment plan.
-The conceptualization will require you to apply a theory or theories to the client, drafting a narrative of your thoughts regarding this client (applying theory) - and then develop a plan for what you might do with this client in the future.
+For the recording that you present to the class, you will develop a case presentation/conceptualization and treatment plan.
+The conceptualization will require you to draft a narrative of your thoughts regarding this client - and then develop a plan for what you might do with this client in the future.

-You will have the freedom to draft the narrative portion however you would like, but a model for a treatment plan will be presented during class time.
+The guidelines for the presentation are presented near the end of the syllabus.
+A template/ model for a treatment plan will be presented during class time.
 The project is worth 25 points.